 Steel is the most widely used material in the world.
 It makes various products, from cars and buildings to bridges and trains.
 Steel is made by heating iron ore until it melts, then pouring it into molds.

 There are two types of steel: cold-rolled and hot-rolled.
 Cold-rolled steel has a lower carbon content than hot-rolled steel because it has been processed at lower temperatures than hot-rolled steel.
-This makes cold-rolled steel less brittle, which gives it more flexibility for certain applications like bending or shaping before use in construction or manufacturing processes.
+This makes cold-rolled steel less brittle, giving it more flexibility for applications like bending or shaping before use in construction or manufacturing processes.

-Hot Rolled Steel is a type of steel made by rolling liquid steel in a rolling mill and then cooling it.
+Hot Rolled Steel is made by rolling liquid steel in a rolling mill and then cooling it.
 This process can produce sheets, rails, bars, shapes, and coils.

-The main advantage of hot-rolled steel over other types of steel is that it has a lower carbon content than cold-rolled steel.
+The main advantage of hot-rolled steel over other types is that it has a lower carbon content than cold-rolled steel.